Welcome to the Special Event Permit Online Help Centre

 - Can I cancel my application?

 If you no longer wish to obtain an SEP for your event, you can cancel your draft application from your My Applications dashboard.
 Once cancelled, your application cannot be submitted at a later time.

 - Can I withdraw my application even though it has been submitted?

 You can withdraw an application in pending status at any time.
 Go to your My Applications dashboard and select Withdraw from the drop-down menu.
-Once you withdraw an application it will no longer be eligible for approval and a licence for your event will not be issued.
+Once you withdraw an application it will no longer be eligible for approval and a permit for your event will not be issued.
 You will not be charged an application fee.

 - How do I withdraw an approved application?

 If you no longer wish to obtain an SEP for your event, you can withdraw your approved application from your My Applications dashboard.
 Once withdrawn, your application cannot be re-submitted at a later time.

 - My event is no longer taking place but I’ve already paid for my permit, can I cancel my permit?

 Once your permit is issued you will not be able to cancel it.
 You may choose not to use your permit; however, please note that permit fees are non-refundable.

 - I’m planning an event similar to one in I’ve applied for in the past, how do I copy a previous application?